Who runs The Disney Project?

 I miss The WDFM Podcast and/or Coffee with Kurtti.
 Are either of them ever coming back?

-Probably not.
+The WDFM Podcast has returned!
+But I am no longer the host.
+As for Coffee with Kurtti, probably not.
 But never say never, right?
 In the meantime, I will still do the occasional Disney Project Podcast (I would do them more often, but book-writing has been talking up most of my time lately), as well as periodically appear on other folks’ Disney podcasts.

 Sites that have linked to The Disney Project